-During the year ended December 31, 2015, \$1,922,906 [2014 - \$2,088,783] of mortgages were placed with institutional investors, which created gains on deferred placement fees of \$11,051 [2014 - \$10,520].
-Cash receipts on deferred placement fees receivable for the year ended December 31, 2015 were \$9,835 [2014 - \$9,718].
+During the year ended December 31, 2017, \$2,005,667 [2016 - \$2,213,576] of mortgages were placed with institutional investors, which created gains on deferred placement fees of \$10,020 [2016 - \$16,332].
+Cash receipts on deferred placement fees receivable for the year ended December 31, 2017 were \$12,772 [2016 -\$11,014].

 The Company uses various assumptions to value the deferred placement fees receivable, which are set out in the tables below, including the rate of unscheduled prepayments.
 Accordingly, the deferred placement fees receivable are subject to measurement uncertainty.
-As at December 31, 2015, the fair value of deferred placement fees receivable is 38,164 [2014 - 34,644].
-No assumption for credit losses was used, commensurate with the credit quality of the investors.
-An assumption of no prepayment speed for the commercial segment was used, as borrowers cannot refinance for financial advantage without paying the Company a fee commensurate with its investment in the mortgage.
+As at December 31, 2017, the fair value of deferred placement fees receivable is \$41,273 [2016 - \$43,933].
+An assumption of no credit losses was used, commensurate with the credit quality of the investors.
+An assumption of no prepayment for the commercial segment was used, as borrowers cannot refinance for financial advantage without paying the Company a fee commensurate with its investment in the mortgage.
 The effect of variations between actual experience and assumptions will be recorded in future statements of comprehensive income.
-Key economic weighted average assumptions and the sensitivity of the current carrying value of residual cash flows to immediate 10% and 20% adverse changes in those assumptions are summarized as at December 31 as follows.
-Note that there is no deferred placement fee receivable balance outstanding related to the residential segment as at December 31, 2015.
+Key economic weighted average assumptions and the sensitivity of the current carrying value of residual cash flows to immediate 10% and 20% adverse changes in those assumptions are summarized as at December 31 as follows:

-2015

-Commercial mortgages

-Average life [in months] [1] 64

-Prepayment speed assumption [annual rate]

-Impact on fair value of 10% adverse change

-Impact on fair value of 20% adverse change

-Residual cash flows discount rate [annual rate] 3.5%

-Impact on fair value of 10% adverse change \$339

-Impact on fair value of 20% adverse change \$673
+2017 2016 Average life [in months] [1] 60 63 Residual cash flows discount rate [annual rate] 4.8% 3.9% Impact on fair value of 10% adverse change \$490 \$435 Impact on fair value of 20% adverse change \$970 \$863